ahuacate/deluge/README.md

 | Execute | `☑` | Note: See below.
 | Label | `☑` | Note: See below.

-To enable Deluge Plugins you must restart Deluge after flagging them to be enabled.
-After restart Autoremove, Execute & Label Plugins should be automatically configured and working if you followed the installation guide [HERE](https://github.com/ahuacate/proxmox-lxc-media/blob/master/README.md#400-deluge-lxc---ubuntu-1804).
+To enable Deluge Plugins you must restart Deluge after flagging the plugin.
+After restart Autoremoveplus, Execute & Label Plugins should be automatically configured and working with our pre-installed plugin settings files.

 To restart Deluge go to the Proxmox web interface go to `typhoon-01` > `113 (deluge)` > `>_ Shell` and type the following:
 ```